sreejagangapuram/Sreeja-Gangapuram/_posts/2022-09-13-collaborationnotes.md

 - No. My group includes one friend and two other people I kind of know.
 We don't have many common interests.

 Is my group setup with diversity in backgrounds, gender, and perspectives?
-- My group has diversity in backgrounds and perspectives, byt we don't have diversity in gender.
+- My group has diversity in backgrounds and perspectives, but we don't have diversity in gender.

 Is my group best equipped for the skill sets needed for success in classroom?
 - My group is best equipped for skill sets needed for success.
-Some of us know how to code and othersare planning on learning.
+Some of us know how to code and others are planning on learning.